AlexanderAdelAU/TMS9900-DISC-and-IO-MONITOR/README.md

 ~~~
 **<HexAddress>(Space )** Will open the memory location for editing.
 Space will continue the editing to the next memory address

-**<HexAddress>O(Go)**.
+**<HexAddress>G(Go)**.
 Go will execute the memory based programme that is located at the HexAddress.
-So, you can use the Upload command to load the Shell, DOS etc and then use the Go command to run the disc initialisation or (Sysgen) programme.
+So, you can use the Upload command to load the Shell, DOS etc and then use the Go command to run the disc initialisation or (DISKINIT) programme.

 **<HexAddress>W(Workspace Register)**.
 This will enter the hexaddress into the workspace register and define your workspace.
 W by itself will print the
  value of current workspace register.